 When an iPhone’s speaker stops working, so do many of the features that make the iPhone so great.
-The music stops playing, you can’t make calls using the speakerphone, and you don’t hear a “ding” when you receive a text message or an email.
+The music stops playing, you can’t make calls using the speakerphone, and you don’t hear a “ding” when you receive a text message or an email, or maybe your iPhone speaker is muffled.
 One thing’s for sure: Your iPhone uses its speaker a lot.
 In this article, I’ll explain what to do when an iPhone speaker is not working so you can fix the problem for good.

 Is My iPhone Speaker Broken?